 For more information on the bionic lens, watch Dr Garth Webb talk at the Superhuman Summit 2016:

-If you are interested in vision correction at Focus Clinics please call us on 0207 307 8250 to book a free consultation.
+If you are interested in vision correction at Focus Clinic and would like a free* consultation, click the button below.